Quasistationary distributions for one-dimensional diffusions with singular boundary points: Introduction and main results

-where $h$ is a nice function.
+where $h$ is a smooth enough function.
 Such stochastic differential equations arise as scaling limits of certain discrete population models as shown in \cite{C09}.
-If one lets $X_:=2\sqrt{Z_t}$ then an easy application of Ito's Lemma in \eqref{e:feller} yields
+If one lets $Y_t:=2\sqrt{Z_t}$ then an easy application of It{\^o}'s Lemma together with \eqref{e:feller} yields

-The SDE for $(X_t)_{t\geq 0}$ has our general form and the drift function has a singularity at zero.
+The SDE for $(Y_t)_{t\geq 0}$ is therefore of the form \eqref{e:gen_SDE} and the drift function has a singularity at zero.

 The main arguments of the present work are based on analytic extensions of results given in \cite{M61} to a wider class of diffusions.
-This allows one to understand the convergence to quasistationary distributions for compact sets $A\subset (0,\infty)$.
-From this we can deduce that $(X_t)_{t\geq 0}$ either converges to a quasistationary distribution or escapes to infinity, where we make use of an elegant argument from \cite{ES07}.
-In many cases this dichotomy can be reduced to understanding the exponential rate of decat of $\Pr^\nu(T_0>t)$ which leads to a characterization of the convergence of $(X_t)_{t\geq 0}$ via the positivity of the bottom of the spectrum of the diffusion operator $L$ corresponding to
+Using these analytic results one can understand the convergence to quasistationary distributions on compact sets $A\subset (0,\infty)$.
+From this, with the help of an elegant argument from \cite{ES07}, we can deduce that $(X_t)_{t\geq 0}$ either converges to a quasistationary distribution or escapes to infinity.
+In many instances this dichotomy can be reduced to understanding the exponential rate of decay of $\Pr^\nu(T_0>t)$.
+This leads to a characterization of the convergence of $(X_t)_{t\geq 0}$ via the positivity of the bottom of the spectrum of the diffusion operator $L$ corresponding to

 Throughout this paper we denote the bottom of the spectrum by